If you have a passion for helping people to gain access to learning and skills opportunities working as a community education officer is ideal for you

 You will need to show:

-Try to get involved in volunteer work, as this will provide important, relevant experience and help you decide if community work is really for you.
+Try to get involved in volunteer work, as this will provide important, relevant experience and help you to decide if community work is really for you.
 Contact your local volunteer bureau or student volunteer centre or visit YouthNet for advice and details of groups in the UK.

 Your university careers service may be able to advise you on widening participation initiatives and vacancies within your institution.
 Getting a paid job is often the result of networking and maintaining contacts made as a result of voluntary experience.